 Math is not something kids usually enjoy; no argument here.
 But for their early years, the pain of learning simple arithmetics can be substantially lowered.
 A nice app with colorful pictures and nice games can help them learn the numbers and make simple calculations.
 This is a great start for any child before school.

 7. Sound Touch

-Teach your kids how to recognize animals in fun way, by using a great app.
-Intended for kids between 3 to 9 years old, it features a full size zoo, complete with information and sounds of each animals.
-Say goodbye to those animal cards and say hello to the 21st century alternative.
+Teach your kids how to recognize animals in a fun way by using a great app.
+Intended for kids between 3 to 9 years old, it features a full-size zoo, complete with information and sounds of each animal.
+Say goodbye to those animal cards and say hello to the 21st-century alternative.

 One of the most fun ways to learn the letters is the use Kids ABC Phonics.
 With fun games and spelling exercises, your kids can learn to spell in a fun way.
-This app features simple and entertaining games, that kids between 2 and 7 years will find very appeiling.
+This app features simple and entertaining games that kids between 2 and 7 years will find very appealing.

 Scramble is a great game to play with children.
-They learn new words in manner that they find fun.
-This puzzle game puts their creativity to work, by making them create words out of scrambled letters.
-A great way of working on their spelling and it helps them remember more easily the words they learn.
+They learn new words in a manner that they find fun.
+This puzzle game puts their creativity to work by making them create words out of scrambled letters.
+A great way of working on their spelling, and it helps them remember the words they learn.